5 ways to structure and organize your Confluence knowledge base

 Broadly speaking, there is plenty of time to be saved.
 According to Adaptavists’s Digital Etiquette Study, employees waste 45 minutes per day on average searching for information.
 (That’s almost four hours during a five-day work week, or 20 hours per month.)
 If your knowledge base is servicing external customers, there’s even greater urgency to make info easy to find.

 A knowledge base that’s highly customized to your users and their day-to-day needs is one way to achieve this.
-Read on to see how Refined for Confluence can help you structure and organize a knowledge base so that content is easy to locate, manage, and share.
+Read on to see how Refined Sites for Confluence can help you structure and organize a knowledge base so that content is easy to locate, manage, and share.

 1. With sites for separate knowledge streams